1-(3-Chlorophenyl)-4-(2-phenylethyl)piperazine: Pharmacology

-With a DAT dissociation constant K_{i} of 0.04 nM, 3C-PEP is one of the most potent dopamine transporter ligand described to date in the literature.
+With a DAT dissociation constant K_{i} of 0.04 nM, 3C-PEP is one of the most potent dopamine transporter ligands described to date in the literature.
 In comparison, cocaine which is a prototypical DAT ligand and reuptake inhibitor has a dissociation constant K_{i} of 435 nm thus making 3C-PEP about 10,000 times more potent than cocaine as a dopamine transporter inhibitor in vitro.